 Counselling is a type of talking therapy that allows a person to talk about their problems and feelings in a confidential and dependable environment.

-Sometimes, the term 'counselling' is used to refer to talking therapies in general, but counselling is also a specific type of therapy in its own right.
+Sometimes the term "counselling" is used to refer to talking therapies in general, but counselling is also a type of therapy in its own right.

 Read more about other psychological therapies.